 During Hatch Chile season, I am very excited to make a version of this salsa with those peppers.
 Since Hatch chiles come in mild, medium, hot, and very hot, you can play around with the heat level with a Hatch Salsa Ranchera as well.

-The ingredients quantities below will give you a mild salsa ranchera if you take out all of the seeds form the chile peppers, or a quite hot one if you leave them in.
-Or, leave in the seeds of one of the jalapenos if you want some kick, but not an eye-watering level of heat.
+The ingredients quantities below will give you a mild salsa ranchera if you take out all of the seeds from the chile peppers or a quite hot one if you leave them in.
+Or, leave in the seeds of one of the jalapenos if you want some kick but not an eye-watering level of heat.

 What to Serve Salsa Ranchera With

-Of course you can and should serve this with tortilla chips, preferably paired up with some homemade (or store-bought!) guacamole.
-If you can find those lovely thin restaurant style tortilla chips, grab those, they make the whole things feel a tad more authentic.
+Of course, you can and should serve this with tortilla chips, preferably paired up with some homemade (or store-bought!) guacamole.
+If you can find those lovely thin restaurant-style tortilla chips, grab those; they make the whole thing feel a tad more authentic.

 I served it with pork, which was terrific.
 Once atop simply grilled pork chops, another time with sliced pork piled into warmed tortillas and a squeeze of lime and some cheese, a kind of makeshift fajita situation.

-Other recipes that would be great with Salsa Ranchera:
+More recipes that would be great with Salsa Ranchera

 - Breakfast Quesadillas